Chaste/chaste-docker/README.md

 [Docker](https://docs.docker.com/) is a lightweight virtualisation technology allowing applications with all of their dependencies to be quickly and easily run in a platform-independent manner.
 This project provides an image containing [Chaste](http://www.cs.ox.ac.uk/chaste/) (and some additional scripts for convenience) which can be launched with a single command, to provide a portable, homogeneous computational environment (across several operating systems and countless hardware configurations) for the simulation of cancer, heart and soft tissue.

 *N.B.
-Docker containers are ephemeral by design and no changes will be saved after exiting except to files in the home directory.
-The contents of the home directory (including the Chaste source code and binaries) are stored in a Docker [`volume`](https://docs.docker.com/storage/volumes/).
+Docker containers are ephemeral by design and no changes will be saved after exiting (except to files in volumes or folders mounted from the host).
+The contents of the container's home directory (including the Chaste source code and binaries) are stored in a Docker [`volume`](https://docs.docker.com/storage/volumes/).
 If you reset Docker, the data stored in the `chaste_data` volume will be lost, so be sure to regularly push your projects to a remote git repository!*

 Quickstart
 ----------

 ### Prerequisites
 Install [Docker](https://www.docker.com/community-edition#/download) and configure it to have at least 4GB of RAM and as many cores as you have (more than four cores will need more RAM).
+On [Linux](https://docs.docker.com/install/#docker-ce) all available RAM and processing cores are shared by default.
 For [Windows](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows) you may be prompted to install Hyper-V, in which case do so.
-Also select which local drives to be available to containers (e.g. the `C:` drive in Windows).
+Next [configure the preferences](https://docs.docker.com/docker-for-windows/#docker-settings) to increase RAM and select which local drives should be available to containers (e.g. the `C:` drive).
+Similarly, if you use [macOS](https://docs.docker.com/docker-for-mac/install/) you may need to [configure the preferences](https://docs.docker.com/docker-for-mac/#preferences) to increase the available RAM and share any additional areas of the hard disk.

 *N.B.
 If you don't increase the amount of available RAM from the default 2GB then compilation will fail with strange errors!*

 ### Users
-If you're a user and want to get up and running with the latest release fully compiled and ready to go, after installing and configuring Docker simply run:
+If you're a Chaste user and want to get up and running with the latest release fully compiled and ready to go, after installing and configuring Docker simply run:
 ```
 docker run -it --name chaste -v chaste_data:/home/chaste bdevans/chaste-docker:2017.1
 ```